-- Gain a base understanding of closed loop systems - Observe a site, document and recognize available resources and design constraints based on analysis. - Identify energies or influences that effect a design site - Be able to create a base map including zones & sector analysis for a site - Know the basic elements included in mapping a site
+- Understand how to do a needs & yields analysis - Gain a base understanding of closed loop systems - Observe a site, document and recognize available resources and design constraints based on analysis. - Identify energies or influences that effect a design site

+- Be able to create a base map including zones & sector analysis for a site - Know the basic elements included in mapping a site

-Session 4: Pattern Literacy
+Module 4: Pattern Literacy

-Physical patterns, emergent patterns, fractal patterns Functions of patterns Patterns in time Behavioural patterns Application of patterns in design Guilds Learning Goals:
+- Physical patterns, emergent patterns, fractal patterns

+- Functions of patterns

+- Patterns in time

+- Behavioural patterns

+- Application of patterns in design

+- Guilds
-- Pattern recognition in nature and technology - Learn the functions of patterns in nature and how to apply that knowledge to effective design - Gain Pattern literacy and understand how to replace dysfunctional patterns with functional ones.

-- Know the functions of and feel confident designing guilds - Recognize that pattern literacy is fundamental in becoming good designers
+- Pattern recognition in nature and technology - Learn the functions of patterns in nature and how to apply that knowledge to effective design - Gain Pattern literacy and understand how to replace dysfunctional patterns with functional ones. - Know the functions of and feel confident designing guilds - Recognize that pattern literacy is fundamental in becoming good designers

-Session 5: Soil
+Module 5: Soil

+- Soil biology

-Soil biology Soil classification and testing Biodynamics Soil remediation Composting Soil indicators Learning Goals:
+- Soil classification and testing

+- Biodynamics

+- Soil remediation

+- Composting

+- Soil indicators